-- 6.138 Radiculopathy is the impairment caused by dysfunction of a spinal nerve root or nerve roots.
-To conclude that a radiculopathy is present two or more of the following signs should be found: - 6.138.1 loss or asymmetry of reflexes (see the definitions of clinical findings in Table 6.8 in these Guidelines) - 6.138.2 positive sciatic nerve root tension signs (see the definitions of clinical findings in Table 6.8 in these Guidelines)
+- Radiculopathy is the impairment caused by dysfunction of a spinal nerve root or nerve roots.
+To conclude that a radiculopathy is present two or more of the following signs should be found: - 6.138.1 loss or asymmetry of reflexes (see the definitions of clinical findings in Table 6.8 in these Guidelines) - 6.138.2 positive sciatic nerve root tension signs (see the definitions of clinical findings in Table 6.8 in these Guidelines) - 6.138.3 muscle atrophy and/or decreased limb circumference (see the definitions of clinical findings in Table 6.8 in these Guidelines) - 6.138.4 muscle weakness that is anatomically localised to an appropriate spinal nerve root distribution - 6.138.5 reproducible sensory loss that is anatomically localised to an appropriate spinal nerve root distribution.

-- 6.138.3 muscle atrophy and/or decreased limb circumference (see the definitions of clinical findings in Table 6.8 in these Guidelines) - 6.138.4 muscle weakness that is anatomically localised to an appropriate spinal nerve root distribution - 6.138.5 reproducible sensory loss that is anatomically localised to an appropriate spinal nerve root distribution. - 6.139 Where there is objective evidence of sensory loss following trauma to C2 or C3, Table 23 of the AMA4 Guides (Chapter 4, page 152) must be used.
-An injury to C2 or C3 must not be classified as DRE cervicothoracic category III (radiculopathy).
-The assessed degree of impairment calculated from Table 23 must be combined with the DRE rating for injury to the cervical spine. - 6.140 Note that complaints of pain or sensory features that follow anatomical pathways but cannot be verified by neurological findings do not by themselves constitute radiculopathy.
+- 6.139 Spinal injury causing sensory loss at C2 or C3 must be assessed by first using Table 23 (page 152) of the AMA4 Guides, rather than classifying the injury as DRE cervicothoracic category III (radiculopathy).
+The value must then be combined with the DRE rating for the cervical vertebral injury. - Note that complaints of pain or sensory features that follow anatomical pathways but cannot be verified by neurological findings do not by themselves constitute radiculopathy.
 They are described as non-verifiable radicular complaints in the definitions of clinical findings (Table 6.8 in these Guidelines). - 6.141 Global weakness of a limb related to pain or inhibition or other factors does not constitute weakness due to spinal nerve malfunction. - 6.142 Electrodiagnostic tests are rarely necessary investigations and a decision about the presence of radiculopathy can generally be made on clinical grounds.
 The diagnosis of radiculopathy should not be made solely from electrodiagnostic tests.